ThomasCode92/crwn-clothing/README.md

 npm run dev
 ```

+### Debugging

+To start the application in debug mode when encountering a bug, follow these steps.
+First, execute the debug script by running the command `npm run debug`.
+Then, initiate the VS Code debugger by clicking the green play icon in the debug panel and select the `crwn-clothing` configuration.
+This will open a Chrome browser connected to the debugger, enabling inspection and troubleshooting of the application with ease.

 ## Development

 This project utilizes an advanced development stack featuring [Vite](https://vitejs.dev/) and [TypeScript](https://www.typescriptlang.org/) to enhance both performance and maintainability.